rystylee/GLSLPostEffects/README.md

 # GLSLPostEffects
 Post effect collection using GLSL and openFrameworks.
+This fragment shader receives an FBO from oF and applies an post effect to it.